electron/electron/docs/api/web-contents.md

   * 0 - default
   * 1 - none
   * 2 - minimum
-* `pageSize` String - Specify page size of the generated PDF
+* `pageSize` String - Specify page size of the generated PDF.
   * `A4`
   * `A3`
   * `Legal`